olson-sean-k/plexus-web/src/user-guide/graphs.md

 ## Generic Programming

-The `graph` module provides traits that express the geometric capabilities of a [graph](../graphs).
+The `graph` module provides traits that express the geometric capabilities of a `MeshGraph`.
 These can be used to write generic code that requires particular geometric operations, such as computing edge midpoints.
 This example subdivides a face in a mesh by splitting arcs at their midpoints:

 ```rust hl_lines="3 4"
 pub fn circumscribe<G>(face: FaceView<&mut MeshGraph<G>, G>) -> FaceView<&mut MeshGraph<G>, G>